barature1992985/123/README.md

-The Nash Ambassador, introduced in 1941 but produced into the post-war period, was a full-size car known for its spacious interior, comfortable ride, and advanced engineering features.
+Civilian automobile production in the United States was largely suspended during World War II, as factories were repurposed for war production and resources were redirected to support the war effort.